 Some more highlights of my chat with Rolle about Pagano:

 On personnel: Expect Pagano to play to the strengths of the people he inherits and to try to gain favorable matchups.
-The Ravens simplified things more than people think in ways that simply got their best people in the best position.
+The Ravens simplified things more than people think in ways that simply got their best people in the best positions.

 Rolle rates Pagano as a “great adapter.”
-He expects Pagano will ultimately want the Colts to field a bigger defense, but will know getting it will be a gradual process.
+He expects Pagano ultimately will want the Colts to field a bigger defense but will know getting it will be a gradual process.

 On offensive approach: “Oh, Chuck likes to run.
-He likes to run and he believes in keeping the defense fresh.
-I think if anything, his philosophy is going to be like Coach (Jeff) Fisher’s was in Tennessee,” Rolle said.
+He likes to run, and he believes in keeping the defense fresh.
+I think if anything, his philosophy is going to be like coach [Jeff] Fisher’s was in Tennessee,” Rolle said.

-On the reasons players like him: He listens to hip hop.
+On the reasons players like him: He listens to hip-hop.
 He loves joking around with the fellas.
-Pagano coached at Miami when Rolle was at Florida State, and when they were both with the Ravens they went back and forth about the rivalry all the time.
+Pagano coached at Miami when Rolle was at Florida State, and when they were both with the Ravens, they went back and forth about the rivalry all the time.

 "He’s got a great football memory,” Rolle said.
 “He remembers scores, years.
-He’s fun loving.
+He’s fun-loving.
 He’s very, very down to earth.”

 On potential assistants: Hue Jackson, recently fired after one season as coach in Oakland, coached Baltimore quarterbacks in 2008-09.

-“I could see (Pagano) reaching out to Hue Jackson to be his coordinator," Rolle said.
-"Hue was there with Chuck and they had some great battles during one-on-ones, some talking wars.
-I think Hue would be a good person, he might have gotten a raw deal in Oakland.
-Hue knows football and he knows offensive football.”
+“I could see [Pagano] reaching out to Hue Jackson to be his coordinator," Rolle said.
+"Hue was there with Chuck, and they had some great battles during one-on-ones, some talking wars.
+I think Hue would be a good person; he might have gotten a raw deal in Oakland.
+Hue knows football, and he knows offensive football.”

 On possibly working with Andrew Luck: Rolle likes the idea of Pagano being married to Luck, if the Colts move away from Peyton Manning, the way John Harbaugh is married to Joe Flacco, Rex Ryan to Mark Sanchez, Jim Schwartz to Matthew Stafford and Ron Rivera to Cam Newton.

-“That’s one of the big pluses I think, when you come in there with a quarterback at the same time, the degree of his success, that will probably determine the success you have,” Rolle said.
+“That’s one of the big pluses, I think, when you come in there with a quarterback at the same time, the degree of his success, that will probably determine the success you have,” Rolle said.